Anthony-Fiddes/processing-conway/README.md

-# processing-conway
+# Processing Experiments
-A simple visualization of Conway's game of life made in processing.
+A repository of my different forays into processing.
+I'm just having some fun here :D